Variant Creutzfeldt–Jakob disease: Mechanism

 Despite the consumption of contaminated beef in the UK being high, vCJD has infected a small number of people.
 One explanation for this can be found in the genetics of people with the disease.
 The human PRNP protein which is subverted in prion disease can occur with either methionine or valine at amino acid 129, without any apparent physiological difference.
-Of the overall Caucasian population, about 40% have two methionine-containing alleles, 10% have two valine-containing alleles, and the other 50% are heterozygous at this position.
+Of the overall white population, about 40% have two methionine-containing alleles, 10% have two valine-containing alleles, and the other 50% are heterozygous at this position.
 Only a single person with vCJD tested was found to be heterozygous; most of those affected had two copies of the methionine-containing form.
 It is not yet known whether those unaffected are actually immune or only have a longer incubation period until symptoms appear.
+Studies in transgenetic mice indicate that all of these genotypes can be affected.

 Diagnosis

 Definitive

 Examination of brain tissue is required to confirm a diagnosis of variant CJD.
 The following confirmatory features should be present: